reachlightspeed/lightspeed-site/src/site/blog/using-avif-images-today.md

 [Squoosh](https://squoosh.app/) is an image compression web app that allows you to dive into the advanced options provided by various image compressors.

 While Google Chrome Labs plans to add AVIF to the amazing Squoosh web app, [here is an early build with AVIF support](https://squoosh-avif.netlify.app/) that is built from a more recent [Pull Request](https://github.com/GoogleChromeLabs/squoosh/pull/791).
-It's still a little buggy as expected, but definitely useable with limited configuration.
+It's still a little buggy as expected, but definitely usable with limited configuration.

 <p><a href="https://squoosh-avif.netlify.app/"><picture>
 	<source srcset="/img/blog/post-using-avif-images-today-squoosh-avif.avif" type="image/avif">